 2. What tasks are the most necessary?

 If you’re expecting company soon, prioritize the tasks that need done before they arrive.
-If you’re continually losing things or wasting time because of a mess, then deal with it quickly.
+If you’re continually losing things or wasting time because of a mess, then cleaning that area a top priority.

 3. What tasks will make the most noticeable difference?

-Spend the bulk of your time doing things that can be seen instead of pouring all your energy into spaces that are rarely used.
+Spend the bulk of your time doing things that can be seen instead of pouring all your energy into rooms or closets that are rarely used.

 4. What tasks will promote a peaceful environment?